 |---|---|---|

-Specificity | Lists multiple specific concrete actions and outputs: '7 phase document chain producing product brief, PRD, architecture, epics, and issues.'
-Also mentions agent-delegated phases and Codex review gates, which are concrete implementation details. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions and outputs: '7 phase document chain producing product brief, PRD, architecture, epics, and issues' along with details about agent-delegated phases and Codex review gates. | 3 / 3 |

-Completeness | Clearly answers both 'what' (7-phase document chain producing specific deliverables with agent delegation and review gates) and 'when' (explicit triggers listed).
+Completeness | Clearly answers both what (7-phase document chain producing specific deliverables with agent delegation and review gates) and when (explicit triggers listed).
 The 'Triggers on' clause serves as an explicit 'Use when' equivalent. | 3 / 3 |

 Trigger Term Quality | Includes explicit natural trigger terms: 'generate spec', 'create specification', 'spec generator', 'workflow:spec'.
-These cover common variations a user would naturally say when requesting specification generation. | 3 / 3 |
+These cover common variations a user would naturally say when needing this skill. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with a clear niche: specification generation through a specific multi-phase workflow.
-The combination of 'spec generator', specific deliverables (PRD, architecture, epics), and the phased workflow approach makes it unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche: a multi-phase specification generation workflow with specific deliverables (PRD, architecture, epics, issues) and a unique process (agent-delegated phases, Codex review gates).
+Unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |